The Grand Tour’s new hosts announced following Clarkson, Hammond and May exit

 Beyond social media, Bourgeois has ventured into modelling, collaborating with brands like Gucci and The North Face, and has authored a book titled The Trainspotter's Notebook.
 He also hosted the Channel 4 digital series Trainspotting with Francis Bourgeois, which featured appearances from footballer Jesse Lingard and musicians Sam Ryder and AJ Tracey.

-Clarkson, Hammond and May’s on-screen relationship came to an end in September 2024 with what was said to be the final episode of The Grand Tour, dubbed “One for the Road”, marking the end of their run on the show.
+Clarkson, Hammond and May’s on-screen relationship came to an end in September 2024 with what was said to be the final episode of The Grand Tour, dubbed “One for the Road”.
 They joined the series after leaving Top Gear in 2015.

 In July 2024, it was reported that the production company co-owned by the trio – W Chump & Sons – had been dissolved.
 As part of the company’s dissolution, the trio declared solvency and appointed a liquidator to “wind up” their business.